 How you communicate is just as important as what you communicate.
 The goal of a Type B meeting is to build a collaborative relationship with the FDA, not to have a debate.
 Adopt a professional, non-adversarial tone.
 Listen carefully to the agency’s feedback and ask clarifying questions to ensure you fully understand their perspective.
 Frame your positions as well-reasoned proposals rather than non-negotiable demands.
 A strong communication strategy focused on partnership and mutual understanding will always be more effective than a confrontational approach.
 Remember, the agency is there to help guide you through the regulations.

-Practice with a Mock Meeting
+Run a Mock Meeting to Practice

 Never let the FDA meeting be the first time your team runs through your presentation.
 A mock meeting is one of the most valuable preparation tools at your disposal.
 This dress rehearsal allows you to practice your talking points, refine your timing, and anticipate challenging questions from the agency.
 It helps align your entire team on the key messages and strategy, ensuring you present a united front.
 Running a mock meeting with an external expert who can play the role of the FDA can be especially helpful for identifying weak spots in your arguments and building your team’s confidence for the real thing.

-Address Common Type B Meeting Challenges
+How to Handle Common Meeting Challenges

 Navigating a Type B meeting can feel like a high-stakes event, and it’s true that they come with their own set of hurdles.
 From misaligned expectations to resource constraints, many companies face similar challenges.
 The good news is that with the right preparation and mindset, you can handle these common issues and turn your meeting into a productive and successful milestone for your product.
 Let’s walk through some of the most frequent challenges and how you can approach them effectively.